Washington Jewish Week: Mid-Atlantic Media

 On August 1, 2010, the newspaper was sold to the WJW Group, LLC, a consortium of local businessmen David Butler, Allan Fox, Michael Gelman, Stuart Kurlander and Louis Mayberg.
 With the purchase, Larry Fishbein left the paper; Craig Burke, previous publisher of Washington Jewish Week, was hired as chief operating officer; and Debra Rubin continued as editor until her February 2011 discharge temporarily replaced by Richard Greenberg as interim editor.

 In April 2012, WJW Group formed a subsidiary LLC that purchased the assets to Alter Communications, which included Baltimore Jewish Times, Baltimore Style magazine and a formidable custom publishing portfolio.
 Later in 2015, the company rebranded itself as Mid-Atlantic Media, owners and publishers of both Baltimore Jewish Times and Washington Jewish Week, as well as, providing certain media services for Pittsburgh Jewish Chronicle, The Jewish Exponent (Philadelphia) and Jewish News (Phoenix).
 Washington Jewish Week has won more than 20 journalism awards since 2010.

 Community support

 The paper sponsors and co-sponsors a number of community events, including the Washington Jewish Film Festival, and the annual Jewish Book Festival.

 WJW executives were often active in leadership roles in the organization American Jewish Press Association.
-As of 2010, for example, then-publisher Larry Fishbein was a member of the AJPA executive committee along with then-editor Debra Rubin, a past president of the group.
+As of 2010, for example, then-publisher Larry Fishbein was a member of the AJPA executive committee along.
+Debra Rubin and Craig Burke, as past presidents, are ex officio members of the executive committee.